Skip to main content

 debug

-Launch and control debug sessions for multiple programming languages using the Debug Adapter Protocol.
-Set breakpoints, step through code, inspect variables, and evaluate expressions to identify and resolve issues in your programs.
+Launch and control debug sessions for any language using Debug Adapter Protocol.
+Set breakpoints, step through code, inspect variables, evaluate expressions, and manage stack traces.

 Instructions